cdoorenweerd/seqselector/README.md

 # seqselector

-Camiel Doorenweerd 2018
+usage: seqselector.py [-h] -i  -w

-Select a subset of sequences from a FASTA file using a csv file with a list of matching sample names.
-Uses Biopython.
+Select a subset of sequences from a FASTA file using a csv file with a list of target sample names.

-example usage: python seqselector.py masterfasta.fas wishlist.csv

-will produce a new fasta with only the sequences matching sample names found in the wishlist
+optional arguments:
+  -h, --help          show this help message and exit -i , --fastainput   Inputfile in fasta format
+  -w , --wishlist     UTF-8 CSV list with exactly matching sequence names to
+                      select